teofilobd/gbm-crowd/README.md

 ### Concept

 In algorithms for steering agents based on synthetic vision, agents make decisions based on what they actually see in the virtual world.
-In other words, at every simulation step it's necessary to render what every agent sees and process the rendered images to determine the action to take before the next step.
+In other words, at every simulation step it's necessary to render what every agent sees and to process the rendered images to determine the action to take before the next step.

 ## Dependencies